Loweredgames/Voidblock/README.md

 - The world is endless (including The Nether and ~~The End~~).
 - ~~Now you can visit the end and finish the game~~.
 - The map includes a part of the unofficial Slamacow trailer (a mini storyline).
-- It also contains a hardcore mode. inside the "datapack" folder in the "Skyblock Classic Edition Hardcore" folder. (first start the world, generate the map and then replace the files).
+- It also contains a hardcore mode. inside the "datapack" folder in the "Voidblock Hardcore" folder. (first start the world, generate the map and then replace the files).
 - Compatible with multiplayer.
 - Supports localizations: help me translate into your native language.
 The languages must be faithful to the English language, respect the punctuation and the capitalization.
-Click here to translate into your language in Crowdin: https://crowdin.com/project/skyblock-classic-edition
+Click here to translate into your language in Crowdin: https://crowdin.com/project/Voidblock

 # [FAQ - Troubleshooting and Help Requests](https://discord.com/channels/960603544480780308/1255129836494655488)